 - Property Taxes – Add the annual taxes for the home you want to buy.
 To find out how much the annual property taxes are, check with the county assessor.
 You can also ask a real estate agent to help you find out what the exact annual property taxes are for a home you are interested in.

 - Annual Insurance – The amount that the annual homeowners insurance will cost depends on the property you intend to buy, your homeowners insurance claim history (if you have owned a home before, and had to make a claim), and the specific homeowners insurance company that you select to insure your home.

 - Down Payment – This is the percentage that is calculated based upon the home purchase price and the down payment amount.

-After summiting information into these fields, it will calculate how much the FHA mortgage payment will be based upon these numbers.
+After submitting information into these fields, it will calculate how much the FHA mortgage payment will be based upon the numbers inputted.
 The next set of data presented on the right side and shows under the total monthly payment is as follows:

 - FHA Upfront MIP – All FHA loans require a 1.75% upfront mortgage insurance premium to be paid.
 This is calculated from the base loan amount.
 This 1.75% is the same for any borrower and on any type of FHA loan.
 It does not vary from one FHA lender to another.

 - FHA Total Loan Amount – This is the combined total of your FHA base loan amount (after subtracting the down payment), along with the FHA UPMIP.
 You have the option to pay the FHA UPMIP amount out of pocket, or you can wrap it into the loan amount.
 Most decide to include it in the loan amount, so we have it automatically added on the calculator.

 - Principle and Interest – This is the amount of your mortgage payment before adding mortgage insurance, and property taxes, and property insurance.